HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ### `<title>` Element

 The `<title>` element is an on-page ranking factor that provides a strong hint regarding page relevance and may appear on the SERP.
-In August 2021 [Google started re-writing more titles in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
+In August 2021 <a hreflang="en" href="https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles">Google started re-writing more titles in their search results</a>.

 In 2021: